 As with any type of antivirus software, you have quite a few options.
 Many antivirus companies offer bootable antivirus systems based on their antivirus software.
 These tools are generally free, even when they’re offered by companies that specialized in paid antivirus solutions.
 Here are a few good options:

-- avast!
-Rescue Disk – We like avast! for offering a capable free antivirus with good detection rates in independent tests. avast! now offers the ability to create an antivirus boot disc or USB drive.
-Just navigate to the Tools -> Rescue Disk option in the avast! desktop application to create bootable media.
+- Avast!
+Rescue Disk – Avast! offers the ability to create an antivirus boot disc or USB drive.
+Just navigate to the Tools -> Rescue Disk option in the Avast! desktop application to create bootable media.

 These are just a handful of options.
-If you prefer another antivirus for some reason — Comodo, Norton, Avira, ESET, or almost any other antivirus product — you’ll probably find that it offers its own system rescue disk.
+If you prefer another antivirus for some reason — like Comodo, Norton, Kaspersky, ESET, or almost any other antivirus product — you’ll probably find that it offers its own system rescue disk.